 Instinctually, personalization makes us feel special, with 90% of consumers saying they find personalization appealing.
 This, in turn, makes us more interested and invested in the content and more likely to become a paying customer.

 Email personalization options include everything from using the recipient’s name to sending out specific email content to each type of subscriber.

 Email marketing is easier for busy creators to manage

 Running a business as a creator often means making decisions on what is worth your time.
 So when it comes to marketing, you ideally want to find a marketing groove that requires the least amount of time and effort for the most results.

 - You never have to keep up with ever-changing social media algorithms

-- You can write emails as long or as short as you like
+- You can write them as long or as short as you like

 - You can create emails in batches and schedule them in advance

-Finally, email can be 100% text-based (with no visual elements) and still be effective, so you don’t have to spend time creating graphics unless you want to.
+Finally, they can be 100% text-based (with no visual elements) and still be effective, so you don’t have to spend time creating graphics unless you want to.

-On the flip side, using email marketing software like ConvertKit makes designing beautiful emails easy and fast with drag-and-drop templates, even if you have zero design skills.
+On the flip side, using email marketing platforms like ConvertKit makes designing beautiful emails easy and fast with drag-and-drop templates, even if you have zero design skills.